CULTURAL ENGINEERING · PLACEMAKING · COFFEE STRATEGY · DESTINATION DEVELOPMENT

 Café Java, Gothenburg

 Opens one of Sweden's first dedicated espresso bars.
 Imports a lever machine from Italy.
-Introduces espresso and latte to Gothenburg.
+Among the first in the city to serve espresso and latte.
 Sold in 1995 — the new owners founded Espresso House.

 1995